groovemonkey/hands_on_linux-self_hosted_wordpress_for_linux_beginners/7-set-up-wordpress-site.md

 ## Create Site Database + DB User

+First, create a new mysql password for your wordpress site.
+You can do this in any Linux shell, local or remote:

+    # Create password
+    echo -n @ && cat /dev/urandom | env LC_CTYPE=C tr -dc [:alnum:] | head -c 15 && echo

-Log into your mysql database with the root account, using the password you created earlier (during the mysql_secure_installation script run):
+Now log into your mysql database with the root account, using the password you created and saved earlier (during the mysql_secure_installation script run):

     mysql -u root -p

 This will prompt you for the MySQL root user’s password, and then give you a database shell.
 This shell will let you enter the following commands to create the WordPress database and user, along with appropriate permissions.
 Swap out ‘yoursite’ for your truncated domain name.
 This name can't contain any punctuation or special characters.

-Replace 'chooseapassword' with a strong password.
-Unfortunately MySQL hates security and will complain if the password is longer than 16 characters, so I suggest using the same command that we used to create the root password:

-    # Create password
-    echo -n @ && cat /dev/urandom | env LC_CTYPE=C tr -dc [:alnum:] | head -c 15 && echo
+Replace 'chooseapassword' with the strong password that you just created with the shell command above.

     # Log into mysql
-    CREATE DATABASE yoursite;
+    CREATE DATABASE tutorialinux;
-    CREATE USER 'yoursite'@'localhost' IDENTIFIED BY 'chooseapassword';
+    CREATE USER 'tutorialinux'@'localhost' IDENTIFIED BY 'chooseapassword';
-    GRANT ALL PRIVILEGES ON yoursite.* TO yoursite@localhost;
+    GRANT ALL PRIVILEGES ON tutorialinux.* TO tutorialinux@localhost;
     FLUSH PRIVILEGES;

 Great; you’re done!
 Hit *ctrl-d* to exit the MySQL shell.